hiddenSymmetries/simsopt/docs/source/example_coils.rst

 You can adjust the directory in ``"filename"`` as appropriate for your system.
 The surface could also be read in from a VMEC wout file using :obj:`simsopt.geo.surfacerzfourier.SurfaceRZFourier.from_wout()`.
-(VMEC does not need to be installed to initialize a surface from a VMEC input or output file.)
-Note that surface objects carry a grid of "quadrature points" at which the position vector is evaluated, and in different circumstances we may want these points to cover different ranges of the toroidal angle.
+Note that VMEC does not need to be installed to initialize a surface from a VMEC input or output file.
+As surface objects carry a grid of "quadrature points" at which the position vector is evaluated we may want these points to cover different ranges of the toroidal angle.
 For this problem with stellarator symmetry and field-period symmetry, we need only consider half of a field period in order to evaluate integrals over the entire surface.
 For this reason, the ``range`` parameter of the surface is set to ``"half period"`` here.
+Possible options are ``full torus``, ``field period`` and ``half period``.

-Next, we set the initial condition for the coils, which will be equally spaced circles.
+After importing the necessary classes (see ``examples/2_Intermediate/stage_two_optimization.py``), we set the initial condition for the coils, which will be equally spaced circles.
-Here we will consider a case with four unique coil shapes, each of which is repeated four times due to stellarator symmetry and two-field-period symmetry, giving a total of 16 coils.
+We consider here a case with four unique coil shapes, each of which is repeated four times due to stellarator symmetry and two-field-period symmetry, giving a total of 16 coils.
 The four unique coil shapes are called the "base coils".
-Each copy of a coil also carries the same current, but we will allow the unique coil shapes to have different current from each other, as is allowed in W7-X. For this tutorial we will consider the coils to be infinitesimally thin filaments.
+Each copy of a coil also carries the same current, but we will allow the unique coil shapes to have different current from each other, as is allowed on W7-X. For this tutorial we consider the coils to be infinitesimally thin filaments.
 In simsopt, such a coil is represented with the :obj:`simsopt.field.coil.Coil` class, which is essentially a curve paired with a current, represented using :obj:`simsopt.geo.curve.Curve` and :obj:`simsopt.field.coil.Current` respectively.